Jara555/Proteins/README.md

                 HC = HillClimber
                 DF = DepthFirst
                 BB = BranchNBound
-        :argument -p <protein> : Protein to be fold, can be a number (1/2/3/ ..
-9) or a string (types H / P / C)
+        :argument -p <protein> : Protein to be fold, can be a integer or a string int 1/2/3/ ...
+9
+                str H/P/C
         :argument -d <dimensions> : dimensions to be fold in 2 = 2D
                 3 = 3D (default)